How to choose paint colours: a complete guide for Toronto homeowners

 Whether you're refreshing your interior or giving your home's exterior some attention, this guide walks you through the strategies I use with clients every single day.

-Why paint color selection matters more than you think
+Why paint colour selection matters more than you think

-Here's something people don't think about: your walls are the largest visual surface in your home.
+Most people don't think about this: your walls are the largest visual surface in your home.
 You literally can't ignore them.

 Unlike a couch you can swap out or throw pillows in a closet, paint is a commitment.
 Full stop.
 It controls the mood of every room.
 It can make a 200 square foot bedroom feel like a closet, or like the retreat you actually want to come home to.